Cathy McClure: Early life, education, influences, and artistic practice

 McClure was born in Abilene, Texas and raised in Jonesboro, Arkansas.
-McClure returned to Texas after high school, settling first in Dallas.
-McClure attended Texas Tech University where she studied painting, sculpture and metal design.
+She returned to Texas after high school, settling first in Dallas.
+She attended Texas Tech University where she studied painting, sculpture and metal design.
 She was particularly inspired by her jewelry design and metalsmithing professor Robly Glover, and her glassblowing professor Bill Bagley.
-While attending Texas Tech, McClure co-founded Spiral Glass.
-McClure received her BFA in 1995.
+While attending Texas Tech, she co-founded Spiral Glass.
+She received her BFA in 1995.

-Following her undergraduate studies, McClure relocated to Seattle to attend the University of Washington where she received an MFA in 1997.
-McClure has acknowledged influential teachers during her studies at UW – Doug Jeck, Akio Takimori, Shawn Brixey, Mary Lee Hu, and Roger Horner - who all reaffirmed McClure's belief that "there are no boundaries to art-making.”
+Following her undergraduate studies, she relocated to Seattle to attend the University of Washington where she received an MFA in 1997.
+She has acknowledged influential teachers during her studies at UW – Doug Jeck, Akio Takimori, Shawn Brixey, Mary Lee Hu, and Roger Horner - who all reaffirmed McClure's belief that "there are no boundaries to art-making.”

-While McClure's interest and background in metalsmithing has been a consistent feature of her work, her artistic practice spans many genres of art-making and is not limited to one artistic discipline.
-McClure has been described as an ‘anti-disciplinary artist' as her art resists easy categorization.
+While metalsmithing is a consistent feature of her work, her artistic practice spans many genres of art-making and is not limited to one artistic discipline.
+She has been described as an ‘anti-disciplinary artist'.

 Awards

-The same year she graduated from University of Washington, McClure was awarded the 19th annual Betty Bowen Award Grand Prize from the Seattle Art Museum which honors a Northwest artist for their original, exceptional, and compelling work.
-McClure has received multiple residencies, grants, and awards including Le Quai Fete, Paris and Washington's Artist Trust Fellowship.
-McClure was a 2018 Artist In Residence at Pilchuck Glass School, and was awarded an AIR at the Vashon Residency in 2021.
+In 1997, McClure was awarded the 19th annual Betty Bowen Award Grand Prize from the Seattle Art Museum.
+She was a 2018 Artist In Residence at Pilchuck Glass School, and was awarded an AIR at the Vashon Residency in 2021.

 Exhibitions

 Early zoetropic installations

 In 1999, for her first museum solo exhibition, McClure produced a three-part zoetropic installation for the exhibition ‘Team Works' at San Francisco's Yerba Buena Center for the Arts.
-In one part of the installation, McClure arranged her silver, copper, brass, and steel abstracted human figures on spinning metal disks which were lit by strobe lights.
+In one part of the installation, she arranged her silver, copper, brass, and steel abstracted human figures on spinning metal disks which were lit by strobe lights.
 These figures were described by art critic David Bonetti as "miniature grandchildren of Bauhaus master Oskar Schlemmer's mechano-morphic sculptures.”
-McClure's theatrical scene was enhanced by raucous carnival music, creating a "visual and aural three-ring circus that scares and delights equally.”
+Her theatrical scene was enhanced by raucous carnival music, creating what Bonetti described as a "visual and aural three-ring circus that scares and delights equally.”

-Another of McClure's zoetropic installations, ‘People Doing Things, Shiny Objects, Great Color, Occasional Music', was included in the Bellevue Arts Museum's Pacific Northwest Annual in 2000 where McClure won Best in Show.
+Another of her zoetropic installations, ‘People Doing Things, Shiny Objects, Great Color, Occasional Music', was included in the Bellevue Arts Museum's Pacific Northwest Annual in 2000.
 The installation's ambiance was furthered by "old-time theater seats, red velvet curtains, and vaudeville music.”
 Its centerpiece was "a spinning mirrored object around which little figures cartwheel and flip and have televisions dropped on their heads, all intensified by colored lights and strobes.”